 If a student leaves the school for any reason prior to the last day of school of the current school year, after the parents have signed the contract for the following year, the parents must notify the school in writing that the student will not be returning to school.
 In this case, their financial obligation ends.
-However, if the school is notified after March 18, 2016, the parents are responsible, as per the registration agreement, to pay the entire year's tuition.
+However, if the school is notified after March 10, 2023, the parents are responsible, as per the registration agreement, to pay the entire year's tuition.
 If this situation occurs, the school would suffer monetary and other damages and the contract will be enforced.

-In the event a great hardship would result to a family who withdraws their child from the school, requests for refund, reduction, or allowance may be made to the Head of School, setting forth an explanation of the hardship in a letter.
-The Head of School shall have the discretion to accept or to reject the request.
+In the event a great hardship would result to a family who withdraws their child from the school, requests for refund, reduction, or allowance may be made to the Executive Board, setting forth an explanation of the hardship in a letter.
+The Executive Board shall have the discretion to accept or to reject the request.